-- (a) establish a system for sharing with parents information on matters that may affect the children cared for in the care centre; - (b) the protection and promotion of the welfare of each child in the care centre; - (c) that every child receives personalised care; - (d) that all children are within the sight and sound of the personnel in the care centre; and care in a care centre committees and appointment of authorised officers.
+- (a) that there is established a system for sharing with parents, information on matters that may affect the children cared for in the care centre; - (b) the protection and promotion of the welfare of each child in the care centre; - (c) that every child receives personalised care; - (d) that all children are within the sight and sound of the personnel in the care centre; and - (e) that each child is provided with the basic necessities including food. - 29.
+A licensee shall ensure that-